 Companies across the world are hiring like never before, and they are now keen to utilize technology to make sure that they hire the right personnel and retain them for longer.
 There are several new technologies in the market that collect data to measure key indices such as hours, employee performance, productivity, wellness, and business performance.
 HR Analytics takes all of this data and establishes the key areas of improvement, hence playing a crucial role in the overall business strategy.

-This shows that most forward thinking companies have realized the importance of HR analytics for employee experience.
+This shows that most forward-thinking companies have realized the importance of HR analytics for employee experience.
 As they adopt better technologies for HR, we are more likely to see a massive change in the way we work.
 The most telling effects are already being seen in two fields, recruitment and employee motivation, and the transformation has only just begun.

 This is the most obvious area where HR analytics will come into play.
 Analytics will provide recruiters with significantly higher levels of information about the prospects than what they have now.
-The right analytics tool will crunch through the public data in order to provide a comprehensive digital picture of their strengths, weaknesses, experience, and credentials.
+The right analytics tool will crunch through public data in order to provide a comprehensive digital picture of their strengths, weaknesses, experience, and credentials.
 This will, in turn, enable recruiters to focus more on the human process of hiring that includes assessing interpersonal skills, talent management, leadership, and psyche evaluation.

 HR analytics also opens up new avenues for discovering and maintaining recruitment channels.
-Data can help the company find exactly how recruitment channels are performing and accurately measure their success rates.
+Data can help the company find exactly how recruitment channels are performing and accurately measure its success rates.
 Consequently, this can power the development of new and innovative recruitment channels such as competitions and even video games.

 Understanding the employee is fast becoming one of the key priorities of businesses in the new millennium.
 It has been widely demonstrated that the right set of employees can take the business to higher levels and that people are not as replaceable as many would like to believe.
 HR analytics will play a key part in motivating and retaining employees.